robertkieu/engine-toolkit/minisite/docs.md

 ADD ./dist/engine /app/engine
 ```

-The `engine` executable is available from the [Engine Toolkit SDK](#download-the-engine-toolkit-sdk) and it acts as a proxy between the Veritone platform, and your webhooks.
+The `engine` executable gets added to your docker image as the entry point, and it acts as a proxy between the Veritone platform and your webhooks.

 Specifically, it: